If you’re after a free stock trading app, go no further. This is the definitive guide to picking an app, and our best free stock trading apps in 2026.

 Why use a free trading app?

-Free stock trading sounds like a no-brainer these days, but it hasn’t actually been a thing for that long.
+Free stock trading sounds like a no-brainer these days, but it hasn’t been free for that long.

 Prior to 2015, just about every stockbroker or trading app charged some sort of fee, whether flat or percentage-based.